OceaneMichel/SpaceArcadeWeb/README.md

 - Kill the player when he's been blocked at the bottom
   + add spikes at the bottom of the screen ?
 - Bug: impossible transition between some levels
+- Change Zorder of tunnels (shader), below the life progressbar
+- Change player indicator to been seen through tunnels
+- Add feedback animation at entrance of the tunnels (not clear)